shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_lab_2018.md

 The lab is in two parts:

-Part 1: Using the Python APIs to run the included Image Classification examples with GoogLeNetv1 and pre-quantized 8-bit model.
+**Part 1**: Using the Python APIs to run the included Image Classification examples with GoogLeNetv1 and pre-quantized 8-bit model.

-Part 2: Using the xfDNN tools to compile and quantize a custom model to be used with the Image Classification example in Part 1.
+**Part 2**: Using the xfDNN tools to compile and quantize a custom model to be used with the Image Classification example in Part 1.

 This lab will follow tutorials from the [Xilinx ML Suite][].